plgstalter/notes/README.md

 This shell script is written for macs (zsh).
 So for different shells, there might be errors.

 This also uses python and modules `os` and `sys`.

+## Remarks

+The `header-includes.txt` file is for packages and command in `TeX`.
+To add new packages or commands, add new lines.